bitweb-project/electrumxbte/docs/features.rst

 - better choice of Python data structures giving lower memory usage as well as faster traversal
 - leveraging asyncio for asynchronous prefetch of blocks to mostly eliminate CPU idling.
-As a Python program ElectrumX is unavoidably single-threaded in its essence; we must keep that CPU core busy.
+As a Python program ElectrumXBTE is unavoidably single-threaded in its essence; we must keep that CPU core busy.

-Python's :mod:`asyncio` means ElectrumX has no (direct) use for threads and associated complications.
+Python's :mod:`asyncio` means ElectrumXBTE has no (direct) use for threads and associated complications.